MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-setup-vat.md

 ---
 title: Set Up GST/HST
-description: 'Make sure that you correctly calculate, post, and report on GST/HST for sales and purchases.
-We recommend that you use the assisted setup guide to set up GST/HST.'
+description: Make sure that you correctly calculate, post, and report on GST/HST for sales and purchases.
+We recommend that you use the assisted setup guide to set up GST/HST.
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: 'VAT, posting, tax, value-added tax' ms.search.form: '10, 1877, 470, 471, 472'
+ms.search.keywords: VAT, posting, tax, value-added tax ms.search.form: 10, 1877, 470, 471, 472
-ms.date: 12/28/2021
+ms.date: 01/31/2022
 ms.author: bholtorf
+ms.openlocfilehash: 7e15405a55256b0130b45f49bc610218248e6bff
+ms.sourcegitcommit: 189bf08d7ddf6c8b7ef2c09058c6847aa6e590d3
+ms.translationtype: HT
+ms.contentlocale: en-CA
+ms.lasthandoff: 01/31/2022
+ms.locfileid: "8059996"
 ---
 # <a name="set-up-calculations-and-posting-methods-for-value-added-tax"></a>Set Up Calculations and Posting Methods for GST/HST

 Consumers and businesses pay GST/HST when they purchase goods or services.
 The amount of GST/HST to pay can vary, depending on several factors.
 In [!INCLUDE[prod_short](includes/prod_short.md)], you set up GST/HST to specify the rates to use to calculate tax amounts based on the following parameters: